D3Labs-Inc/rfp-ai-reg/README.md

-# Response to RFP for the Provision of Artificial Intelligence Insights into Regulations
+# Results for the Response to RFP for the Provision of Artificial Intelligence Insights into Regulations